Level · BTEC

 • Which BTEC qualifications are A-level-equivalent? +

 BTEC Level 3 is the A-level-equivalent tier.
-Within Level 3 there are three sizes: Extended Certificate (≈ 1 A-level), Diploma (≈ 2 A-levels), Extended Diploma (≈ 3 A-levels).
-Many students mix-and-match — a BTEC Extended Certificate alongside two A-levels is a common combination.
+Within Level 3 there are three sizes: Extended Certificate (roughly 1 A-level), Diploma (roughly 2 A-levels), and Extended Diploma (roughly 3 A-levels).
+Many students mix-and-match; a BTEC Extended Certificate alongside two A-levels is a common combination.
 Universities that accept BTEC will state which size they require in offer letters.

 • Do universities accept BTEC? +